hastyjr/Pewlett-Hackard-Analysis/README.md

 * I queried the `unique_titles` table and used the `COUNT` method on `emp_no`.
 * Then I used the `ORDER BY`method to
-* The result of this provided the counts of eligible retirees by role.
+* The result of this provided the counts of eligible retirees by title.

 ![del1_3](https://github.com/hastyjr/Pewlett-Hackard-Analysis/blob/main/Resources/del1_3.png)

-## Delivering the Employees Eligible for the Mentorship Program
+# Delivering the Employees Eligible for the Mentorship Program
+## Deliverable #2

 The second deliverable was to provide a list of eligible employees for the mentorship program.
 These employees could be considered as replacements as those retirees phase out.